 Steps to display memory details in Linux:

-2. Check the total and available memory using the free command.
+2. Display a quick summary of total, used, and available memory using the free command.

 $ free -h